SajibMamun/Sensor-Reader/README.md

 # Sensor Reader
-# Data read from different Sensor
+> Data read from different Sensor
-# For 4 sensors we have 4 card view
+> For 4 sensors we have 4 card view
-# Latest value is shown on the card view
+> Latest value is shown on the card view
-# Database use SQLite
+> Database use SQLite
-# Datastore with time and value
+> Datastore with time and value
-# when a specific sensor card is clicked it filters data and views it in RV for that specific sensor.
+> when a specific sensor card is clicked it filters data and views it in RV for that specific sensor.
-# Users can get notified at different times.
+> Users can get notified at different times.
-# App can run in the background.
+> The app can run in the background.
-# Good UI and User Friendly Design.
+> Good UI and User Friendly Design.

-## Challenge faced:
+# Challenge faced:
-# The User gets notified in a specific period and data will be stored in the database in a specifically defined time.
+> The User gets notified in a specific period and data will be stored in the database in a specifically defined time.

 # Light View